 Attack your cork board with tiny Medieval weapons #Shopping#great-ideas#organization#weapons June 14 | Megan Finley Horowitz meggyfin Want to make it look like you have a team of tiny Medieval warriors doing your bidding?
 Or maybe you want a subtle way of showing how much you don't like your work.
 You can now pierce stuff on your corkboard with katanas, sabers, broadswords, and axes!
 Well, TINY ones at least.
 Using the ACTUAL weapons might get your fired from your job… or make your roommates think twice before messing with you.
 Join our community!
 Reporter Name * Reporter Email * Original text Enter the original text here.
 Edited text* Enter your suggested copyedit here.
 Notes You can add a note for the editor here. * Required information.
 Fix Typo Megan Finley Horowitz Megan is the LA-based Offbeat Empire editor.
-When she's not writing, editing, and sleeping, she's eating, drinking, and geeking.
+When she's not writing, editing, and sleeping, she's eating like the fate of the world depends on it.
 You can snoop into her personal life over on her website Funk in Deep Freeze! @meggyfin @treatsandgeeksLA @meggyfin PREVIOUS Rainbow orange peel Jello shots NEXT Spa green + zebra print = soothing but badass palette Show/Hide comments [ 7 ] Using actual weapons as pushpins.
 Effective in some situations.
 Reply HA!
 Filing that away as a "great idea." 😉 Reply Did you see these?.
 Also pretty gosh darned cool Reply Haha!
 Those are great too!
 Reply ooh! we got 2 sets of those from a generous friend as a wedding gift (along with zombie magnet poetry, and swordcicles.) – they are SO MUCH FUN!
 Reply Swordcicles????
 I have to find some of those!
 Reply These are fantastic!
 A mandatory office accessory, methinks.
 Reply Join the conversation Cancel Reply Your email address will not be published.
 Required fields are marked *Comment Participate in this conversation via emailGet only replies to your comment, the best of the rest, as well as a daily recap of all comments on this post.
 No more than a few emails daily, which you can reply to/unsubscribe from directly from your inbox.
 No-drama comment policy Part of what makes the Offbeat Empire different is our commitment to civil, constructive commenting.
 Make sure you're familiar with our no-drama comment policy.